 GABA was identified as a neurotransmitter several decades ago.
 And there had been a lot of research on GABA published since.
 But most of it is focused on how GABA works.
 And the drugs and chemicals which affect its action.

 There is very little research available on using GABA as a supplement.
-Likely because many scientists believe that GABA taken as a supplement will not cross the blood-brain barrier.
+Likely because many scientists believe that taking GABA as a supplement will not cross into the brain

 GABA Increases Human Growth Hormone